 - January 9, 2014Medical Litigation Alert

-LL.M. in Intellectual Property, with honors, The John Marshall Law School, 2000
+LL.M., with honors, Intellectual Property, The John Marshall Law School, 2000

 J.D., Loyola University Chicago School of Law, 1979